-How to Make Fabulous Homemade Beef Stew
+How to Make the Best Homemade Beef Stew

 You can also use either pre-cut beef stew meat or beef chuck.
 Beef chuck is normally less expensive, and it's just a matter of cutting into the size pieces you want.
 Just check the per-pound price when you shop.
 Even if it turns out that pre-cut stew beef is less, I usually go ahead and cut down the cubes into smaller pieces.
 I find the pre-cut stuff to just be too big to make nice, bite-size pieces.

-One final note—most beef stew recipes call for only using red wine, and that's great.
+One final note—most beef stew recipes call for red wine, and that's great.
 Red wine is a perfect compliment to red meat, so it works beautifully.
-However, in this recipe, use whatever you like or whatever you have on hand.
+However, in this recipe, use whatever type you like or whatever you have on hand.
 The wine simply highlights the dish with a bit of acid, and it isn't a dominant flavor note on its own.
 So it's ok to use red wine, white wine, a shot of vodka, a hit of vinegar, or leave it out altogether.
 It's your food—make it how YOU like it.

 There you go.
 Perfect, homemade beef stew without massive effort.
 So make some, curl up on the sofa and have a big bowl.
 And stay warm!